Control 1.7: SharePoint Advanced Management Readiness for Copilot

 - SAM licensing status has been evaluated and confirmed (included with Copilot licenses; documented)

-- DAG reports have been generated and reviewed within the past 30 days
+- DAG snapshot and activity reports have been generated and reviewed within the past 30 days

 - DAG report findings have been triaged and assigned for remediation